Blogging has changed.

 I typically use Microsoft Word for the more word-intensive printables.

-Here is an example of something recent that I did with Word.
+Here is an example of something recent that I did with Word: 250 best email subject lines.

 Simple, but professional, right? 🙂